 Yet Jakens argues that “buying into the Premier League gives you a platform to talk to people all over the world”, and asks: “If Newcastle United start winning trophies, will the conversation continue to be about human rights in Saudi Arabia?”

 The previous owner of Newcastle United, Mike Ashley, saw his public reputation heavily damaged rather than enhanced during his time in charge of the club, and other high-profile owners of Premier League teams, such as the Glazer family at Manchester United, have faced prolonged criticism and opposition from fans.

 Owning a football club seems a risky and expensive way to try to sportswash.
 A lower-risk and less expensive option would be to advertise in sport.
-Gazprom, the Russian state-owned gas monopoly, sponsors the UEFA Champions League, three football clubs across Europe and UEFA national team competitions without attracting even a fraction of the attention or criticism of the Newcastle United deal.
-Yet Russia also has a dreadful record on human rights.
+Gazprom, the Russian state-owned gas monopoly, sponsored the UEFA Champions League, three football clubs across Europe and UEFA national team competitions before the Russian invasion of Ukraine without attracting even a fraction of the attention or criticism of the Newcastle United deal.

-There are plenty of reasons to oppose the PIF takeover of Newcastle, and plenty of people are loudly objecting to it.
-For as long as that continues, it is difficult to argue that the deal has been an effective piece of sportswashing.
+There are plenty of reasons to oppose the PIF takeover of Newcastle and Qatar’s hosting of the World Cup, and plenty of people are loudly objecting.
+For as long as that continues, it is difficult to argue that these deals have been effective pieces of sportswashing.